IanKuzmik/LSAT-Drill-Book/README.md

 - Feel free to do whatever with it

 -Thanks for reading this.
 Who are you?
 How did you get here?
-  -I'm new to Github, so, just curious.
+  I'm new to Github, so, just curious.
 Hit me up